-where $r(t)$ is the average precipitate radius at time t, and K is the diffusion speed, which depends exponentially on the energy barrier for swapping the atoms.
-Note that the experimental diameter of the NP is approximately 30 nm, and it takes about 2.9 M MC steps to grow from 7nm to 14 nm at T=1000 K, therefore, the number of MC steps needed to reach the experimental size is
+where $r(t)$ is the average precipitate radius at time $t$, and $K$ is the diffusion speed, which depends exponentially on the energy barrier for swapping the atoms.
+Note that the experimental diameter of the NP is approximately 30 nm, and it takes about 2.9 M MC steps to grow from 7 nm to 14 nm at T=1000 K, therefore, the number of MC steps needed to reach the experimental size is

 Using the speed of $5\times10^{10}$ atom$\cdot$step/s for a 16 GPU system, then it would have taken approximately 75 days.
 Limited by computing resource, we did not run this full simulation, but we argue that this is an achievable goal, particularly with speedup from further optimization on larger computing platform.
-On the other hand, since the aging process in alloys is typically hours.
-Assuming the NP in experiment is formed in 1 hour, then the physical time correspond to in our 3M step simulation is
+On the other hand, the aging process in alloys typically takes hours.
+Assuming the NP in experiment is formed in 1 hour, then the physical time corresponds to in our 3M step simulation is

-Of course, this is a very crude estimation, but it indicate that our MC simulation indeed reaches the time regime of real physical process of heat-treatment.
+Of course, this is a very crude estimation, but it indicates that our MC simulation indeed reaches the time regime of a real physical process of heat-treatment.